hoffmander/atomic-emails/README.md

 # Atomic Emails
-This is a blue-print design system based off of Atomic Design using the MJML framework to create a sustainable, reliable and consistent system for developing responsive emails.
+This is a blueprint design system based off of Atomic Design using the MJML framework to create a sustainable, reliable and consistent system for developing responsive emails.

 * [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design)
 * [MJML Framework](https://mjml.io)